aionnetwork/aion-docs/kernel/web3-access/web3-js/_index.en.md

 ## GitHub Install

 This method of installation is a bit more hands-on but allows for more granularity and customization.

-[block:callout]
-{
-  "type": "info",
-  "title": "Super Quick Install",
+### Super Quick Install

-  "body": "Run this _one-liner_ if you're super busy and don't have time to read more than one line:\n\n```bash\ngit clone https://github.com/aionnetwork/aion_web3.git && cd aion_web3 && npm install && node console.js\n```If your terminal _hangs_ after running this one-liner and doesn't display anything, hit `RETURN` on your keyboard.
-Sometimes Node doesn't show the output of `console.js` automatically."
+Run this _one-liner_ if you're super busy and don't have time to read more than one line:\n\n```bash git clone https://github.com/aionnetwork/aion_web3.git && cd aion_web3 && npm install && node console.js```.
+If your terminal _hangs_ after running this one-liner and doesn't display anything, hit `RETURN` on your keyboard.
+Sometimes Node doesn't show the output of `console.js` automatically.

-}
-[/block]
+### Regular Install

+Follow these steps for the regular install method.

 1. Clone the `aion_web3` repository from Github.